github-education-resources/graduation/CODE_OF_CONDUCT.md

 # Code of Conduct 📔
-**Git remote < graduation >** is a community event intended for networking and collaboration in the tech community.
+**$ git remote < graduation >** is a community event intended for networking and collaboration in the tech community.
 We value the participation of each member and want all attendees to have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout all events hosted in the GitHub space.

 To make clear what is expected, all attendees, speakers, exhibitors, organizers, and volunteers at any event in the GitHub space are required to conform to the following Code of Conduct.
 Organizers will enforce this code throughout the event.